matlab-discord/Matlab-Discord-Bot/README.md

          `HELP_CHANNEL_NAMES`- Array containing the default help channel names.
 This is so that the bot can set the names back to these values after the channel has been left dormant for a period.

+         `SPAM_BAIT_CHANNEL_ID` - Channel ID for spam bait to prevent automatic bot spam messages from sending too many messages in the server.

+         `MUTE_ROLE_ID` - Role ID to be added to users that send messages in the spam bait channel to prevent them from sending more messages and spamming the server.

 4. Install library dependencies with `npm install`.
 The following libraries have been used:
     * [cheerio](https://github.com/cheeriojs/cheerio)